tuannm239/Athena/rfc/0019-knowledge-graph.md

 # 1. Purpose

-The Knowledge Graph represents relationships across companies, industries, macroeconomics and investment decisions.
+The Knowledge Graph represents relationships across companies, industries, macroeconomics, investment decisions and versioned features.

 It is the canonical relationship model used by Athena.

+The Knowledge Graph provides explainable relationship reasoning across the entire investment platform while remaining independent from any graph database implementation.

 ------------------------------------------------------------------------